-An abortion with pills is usually carried out as follows.
+An abortion with pills with Mifepristone and Misoprostol is usually carried out as follows.
 If you only have Misoprostol, click here.

-Mifepristone is taken at a dose of 200mg.
+The first abortion pill, Mifepristone, is taken at a dose of 200mg.
 The Mifepristone tablet is swallowed.
 Nausea is a common side effect.
 It is rare for the miscarriage to start after Mifepristone, but you may get some cramps and spotting before you take the second abortion pill.

 The second abortion pill, Misoprostol, is taken 24 hours later at a dose of 800mcg.
 Depending on the dose in each tablet*, this usually means four Misoprostol 200mcg tablets are used at once.
 Misoprostol tablets are placed under the tongue for 30 minutes, where they dissolve.
 Misoprostol can also be placed inside the vagina.
 Cramps and bleeding should start in a few minutes to a few hours after Misoprostol is used.
 You may pass a fluffy white sac which is the pregnancy sac, but it is rare to see a formed embryo.

-If three hours after taking Misoprostol there is not much bleeding, a second dose of 800mcg Misoprostol should be taken, which usually means placing another four Misoprostol tablets under the tongue for 30 minutes or inside the vagina.
+If three hours after taking Misoprostol there is not much bleeding, a second dose of Misoprostol should be taken, which usually means placing another two or four Misoprostol 200mcg tablets under the tongue for 30 minutes or inside the vagina.
 For pregnancies of over 9 weeks, a second dose of Misoprostol should always be used.

 It is normal for bleeding to be heavier than a normal period and with clots.
 However, if the bleeding is too severe, if the pain is too great, or in case of a fever or a smelly vaginal discharge, one will need to seek medical help.

 You can also watch this informative video by Doctors for Choice on how abortion pills are used (in English):